nextcloud/fulltextsearch/README.md

 This is the core app of the Full Next Search app, and by itself won't do anything.
 To work, you will need to add few more apps (modules):

 - A gateway to a _Search Platform_.
 It is an app that will communicate to a search platform (like Elastic Search, Solr, ...). right now, only one app is doing this: [FullNextSearch_ElasticSearch](https://github.com/daita/fullnextsearch_elasticsearch)
-- Few _Content Provider_.
+- Some _Content Provider_.
 Those apps will browse a specific type of content to generate the index.
 As of today, only your files can be indexed: [Files_FullNextSearch](https://github.com/daita/files_fullnextsearch)